Actions Webhooks

 The configured agent picks up the pending action, executes

-5. Post-Event Callback (optional)
+5. Post-Event Callbacks (optional)

-6. Your Server Handles Result
+6. Your Server Handles Lifecycle Events

 For the recommended approach using the @agentpress/sdk package, see Using the SDK.